 A Bill to require the installation of automated external defibrillators in public buildings, sporting facilities, schools, higher education and other education and skills facilities, and facilities that provide care to vulnerable people; and to make associated provision about training and signage.

-This bill would require automated external defibrillators (AEDs) to be installed in a wide range of public places, including public buildings, sports facilities, schools, universities and other education and skills sites, and facilities that care for vulnerable people.
-It also provides for training and signage so AEDs can be found and used quickly in an emergency.
+The bill would require automated external defibrillators (AEDs) to be installed in a wide range of public spaces, including schools, further and higher education institutions, sports venues and places that provide care for vulnerable people.
+It also requires training for staff and clear signs showing where the AEDs are located to help people respond quickly in an emergency.

 Generated 21 February 2026